jmikedupont2/formal.land/blog/2024-01-29-formal-verification-for-aleph-zero.md

 :::info Thanks

-The current development of our tool [coq-of-rust](https://github.com/formal-land/coq-of-rust), for the formal verification of Rust code, is made possible thanks to the [Aleph Zero](https://alephzero.org/)'s Foundation.
+The current development of our tool [coq-of-rust](https://github.com/formal-land/coq-of-rust), for the formal verification of Rust code, is made possible thanks to the [Aleph Zero](https://alephzero.org/)'s Foundation and its [Ecosystem Funding Program](https://alephzero.org/ecosystem-funding-program).
 The aim is to develop an extra safe platform to build decentralized applications with formally verified smart contracts.

 :::

 ## What is formal verification?

-Formal verification is a set of techniques to check for the correctness of a program, reasoning at a symbolic level rather than executing a particular instance of the code.
-It relies on mathematical reasoning, checked by a dedicated program, to make sure that there are no mistakes or missing cases.
+Formal verification is a set of techniques to check for the complete correctness of a program, reasoning at a symbolic level rather than executing a particular instance of the code.
+By symbolic reasoning, we mean following the values of the variables by tracking their names and constraints, without necessarily giving them an example value.
+This is what we would do in our heads to understand a code where a variable&nbsp;`username` appears, following which functions it is given to, to know where we use the user name.
+The concrete user name that we consider is irrelevant, although some people prefer to think with an example.

+In formal verification, we rely on precise mathematical reasoning to make sure that there are no mistakes or missing cases.
+We check this reasoning with a dedicated program ([SMT](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) solver, [Coq](https://coq.inria.fr/) proof system, ...).
+Indeed, as programs grow in complexity, it could be easy to forget an&nbsp;`if` branch or an error case.

-For example, we can say that the following Rust program is valid:
+For example, to say that the following Rust program is valid:

 ```coq
 /// Return the maximum of [a] and [b]